rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 **CLARIFICATION**
 By default, any sectioning node defines a rooted tree of sections.

-That is, because based on the `subsection-of` relationship, a binary relation can be defined, which defines a rooted tree of sections.
+That is because based on the `subsection-of` relationship, a binary relation can be defined, which defines a rooted tree of sections.

 **CLARIFICATION**
 By default, any sectioning node defines a rooted ordered tree of sections.

-That is, because the node order of the node tree defines an order on the set of sectioning nodes.
+That is because the node order of the node tree defines an order on the set of sectioning nodes.
 Consequently, the order of sections is defined by the node order of the node tree.